-Join our events mailing list to receive information on CUUG events such as our general meetings, Open House, special guests, etc.
+Join our events mailing list to receive information on CUUG events such as our general meetings, special guests, etc.

 Don't forget to check our other mailing lists too.